Strange things were said to happen on Creed Field.

-He took a dive over the line and rolled to a stop.
+He took a dive into the endzone and rolled to a stop.
 A horn blared.
 The crowd let out a frenzied cry.

 The floodlights went out.
 The football vanished.
 The summer heat blew the cold away.
-The ground around Geoff was once again patchy and dry.
+The ground around him was once again patchy and dry.
 Esme and Ira came running toward him.

 "I—I did it!
 I did it, didn't I?"

 "Did what?"
 Esme bent down over him.
 "I just saw you run like crazy after those football players appeared."